 This year, the events are virtual and the UC Davis MBA admissions team will be on hand to meet prospective students at the forums.

 In addition to the Forté MBA Forums where you meet business school representatives, I took advantage of Forté’s MBALaunch.
 The 10-month program offers a structured road map for applying to business school, including step-by-step application guidance and supportive peer groups.
 It was a great investment.

 I’d like to share how I took advantage of this great opportunity.

 Building My Network

-I joined MBALaunch with a goal of developing a far-reaching and supportive network of women leaders, and to chart a course toward graduate school.
-From day one, I had the opportunity to connect with other women with similar passions to make a positive impact and many experienced challenges navigating the MBA application process.
+I joined MBALaunch with the goal of developing a far-reaching and supportive network of women leaders and charting a course toward graduate school.
+From day one, I had the opportunity to connect with other women with similar passions to make a positive impact, and many experienced challenges navigating the MBA application process.